anquanscan/sec-tools/README.md

 [ruby-ann-webattack-filtering](https://github.com/bararchy/ruby-ann-webattack-filtering): A project to filter SQL Injection and XSS attacks using ANN -- in Ruby
 [AFL_DataSets](https://github.com/cloudsriseup/AFL_DataSets): A work in progress repository for curated and created AFL-enabled fuzzing datasets for various programs, protocols, and file formats.
 [vuldash](https://github.com/talsoft/vuldash): Vulnerability Dashboard
 [LinuxPatchChecker](https://github.com/b3b0/LinuxPatchChecker): 🐧🎛️ Can be used for anything really though!
 Don't be evil!
 Pure python, OS-agnostic.
+[CounterAttack](https://github.com/0x61656c/CounterAttack): Destroy account scammers with this one neat trick!
+This Python Script will help you shut down phishermen with ease.